 CUHK MBA students develop a global perspective and international mind-set by participating in well-structured and educational business study trips to Greater China, Asia, Europe and the United States.

-By being exposed to a wide spectrum of global business influences in relation to trade, economics, finance, ventures, management and leadership practices, as well as cultural and social issues, participants broaden their horizons, get an insight into local business practices, enhance their business acumen and acquire a range of new business skills.
+Through these experiential learning opportunities, students are opened up to a wide spectrum of global business influence in different areas and concurrently, they broaden their horizons, get valuable insights into local business practices, enhance their business acumen and acquire a range of new business skills.

-The one-week intensive residential program consists of a class meeting in Hong Kong and a study trip, which begins by making up working groups of four to six students.
-Each of the groups presents a project plan before leaving on the trip.
+The one-week long intensive residential programme consists of a class meeting in Hong Kong and a study trip.
+Students are divided into working groups of 4-6 and each group will present a project plan before leaving for the trip.

-Students visit several local enterprises, listen to lectures and seminars delivered by local faculty and have discussions with business professionals, government officials and local alumni.
-The trip concludes with a final presentation of the group project and personal reflections on the trip.
+Students visit local enterprises, attend lectures and seminars that are delivered by local faculty and have discussions with business professionals, government officials and local alumni.
+The trip wraps up with a final presentation of the group project and personal reflections on the trip.

 - Chile (Entrepreneurial Ecosystem)